AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

-where $\mathcal{I}_t$ denotes the information set available at time $t$, $\Theta$ the hyperparameter space, and $S_t \in \{-1, 0, 1\}$ the target position or trading signal.
-In the STRICT4H case study, the core momentum signal is derived from the normalized divergence between fast and slow Exponential Moving Averages (EMAs) of the 4-hour close, compressed into $[0, 1]$ via a smooth $\tanh$ transform and combined with auxiliary mean-reversion and breakout channels.
-The details of this construction are implementation-specific; in this section we focus on the structure and constraints of $\Theta$ rather than on the functional form of the alpha engine itself.
+where \(\mathcal{I}_t\) denotes the information set available at time \(t\), \(\Theta\) the hyperparameter space, and \(S_t \in \{-1,0,1\}\) the target position or trading signal.
+In the STRICT4H case study, the core momentum signal is derived from the normalized divergence between fast and slow exponential moving averages of the 4-hour close, compressed into \([0,1]\) via a smooth \(\tanh\) transform and combined with auxiliary mean-reversion and breakout channels.
+The details of this construction are implementation-specific; the focus here is on the structure and constraints of \(\Theta\) rather than on the full functional form of the alpha engine itself.

-While the AutoQuant architecture is signal-agnostic---meaning it can wrap any signal-generating function $f(\cdot)$---the specific hyperparameter search space $\Theta$ is optimized for trend-following and mean-reversion families on cryptocurrency perpetual futures.
-These structures reflect the dominant algorithmic flows we observe in this market.
-Extending the framework to high-frequency market-making or arbitrage strategies would require redefining $\Theta$ and the associated cost-model primitives, although the validation pipeline in Sections~\ref{sec:strict4h_execution} and~\ref{sec:architecture} would remain unchanged.
-Importantly, AutoQuant does not attempt to invent $f$ automatically in this manuscript; the novelty is to enforce strict semantics and provide an auditable selection and screening pipeline for $\theta \in \Theta$.
+While the AutoQuant architecture is signal-agnostic, the specific hyperparameter search space \(\Theta\) in this manuscript is optimized for trend-following and mean-reversion families on cryptocurrency perpetual futures.
+Extending the framework to high-frequency market-making or arbitrage strategies would require redefining \(\Theta\) and the associated cost-model primitives, although the validation pipeline would remain conceptually unchanged.
+Importantly, AutoQuant does not attempt to invent \(f\) automatically; the novelty lies in enforcing strict semantics and providing an auditable selection-and-screening pipeline for \(\theta \in \Theta\).